 Information correct as at January 2019

-From the 1st of May 2017 Student Visa Services will no longer be accepting any applications for students who do not currently hold a valid student visa.
+Student Visa Services cannot accept visa applications for students who do not currently hold a valid student visa.
 If you hold a visitor or work visa you will have to apply directly to Immigration New Zealand.

 Documents required if applying on campus at the University of Otago

 - Your passport should be valid for at least one month after the expected expiry date of the visa that you are applying for.
 If your passport expires before that date, your visa will be granted only up to one month before the expiry date of your passport.

 Visa-on-Campus Application Form (169KB) completed and signed.
 Please print clearly in capital letters using blue or black ink.
 Hard copies of this document are available from the International Office.

 All questions must be answered in full.
 If there is not enough room on the form for your answers, please use a separate sheet of paper.

 One recent passport size photograph, less than six months old.